 1) Amazon Premium Beauty

 As per Amazon, Premium (Luxury) Beauty offers a “curated collection of the world’s most sought-after luxury brands.”
 This category includes brands such as unmistakable La Roche Posay and Haus Laboratories (Lady Gaga), along with some lesser known brands.
 Amazon doesn’t reveal what it takes how a brand can make its way to the Premium Beauty category, so until then, let’s keep on guessing.

 Quoting Amazon, “Professional Beauty contains a curated selection of high-quality products that can be found in professional settings such as spas, salons and dermatologist offices.”
 This category contains all the items a professional might need to care for their customers’ hair, skin, and nails.
 Professional Beauty is further divided into two categories: Professional Skin Care and Salon & Spa.

 Indie Beauty was launched in 2018 and is the newest of the three subcategories.
 It includes cosmetic and skincare brands which are not directly sold at mass retailers such as Target, Walmart or Ulta Beauty.
 Brands can be eligible for Indie Beauty store if they are at least 50% owned by an independent operator and not carried on by any major retailers.
 Amazon also states that brands need to have an active storefront, and all the products should be Prime eligible.

 Top 10 tips to survive & thrive in the Amazon beauty category

-So now, as we know the laydowns of the beauty subcategories, let’s talk about how you can make your way from the ungated to one of the exclusive clubs.
+So now that we know the layout of the beauty categories, let’s talk about how you can make your way from the ungated category to one of the exclusive clubs.
 Amazon wants to promote brands that are already getting attention and selling well in their retail environment or ungated category.

 The retail giant isn’t even interested in brands that are not recognized.
 If you are already selling in the Amazon Retail Beauty category and want to get noticed, here are a few tips to help you out: